S3rade/PowerCal/README.md

     Import EmulateGPIO Cant load module : ensure EmulateGPIO.py is in the same root directory as iot_sensor.py

  6. On your Database Docker, launch powercal.py usings the codes:
+    - `modprobe ip6table_filter`

     - `cd /root/cost_vol/scripts` Be sure to change to your Docker root directory

     - `./start_webdb.sh`

     Errors you may Face: